eed3si9n/eed3si9n.com/content/posts/sbt-2.0-ideas.md

 ### idea 9: use assembly JAR for sbt

-This is based the idea proposed by Olaf in [#4183][4183].
+This is based on the idea proposed by Olaf in [#4183][4183].
 To speed up the resolution, we should consider creating an über JAR that includes all of sbt code, but with normal external dependencies.

 ## housekeeping